DataDog/integrations-core/docs/dev/api_integration.md

 ## Overview

-Use a [Datadog API endpoint][1] to enrich and submit data from your backend, or pull data directly out of Datadog.
+Use a [Datadog API endpoint][1] to enrich and submit data from your backend.
 API integrations work well in building a connector between Datadog and another SaaS platform.
+Partners will write and host their code within their enviornment.

  This method is ideal for Technology Partners that are SaaS based, and have an existing website for users to log into for authorization purposes.

 API integrations send the following types of data to Datadog: